Bride buying: India

 Bride buying is an old practice in many regions in India.
 Bride-purchasing is common in the states of India such as Haryana, Jharkhand, and Punjab.
 According to CNN-IBN, women are “bought, sold, trafficked, raped and married off without consent” across certain parts of India.
 Bride-purchases are usually outsourced from Bihar, Assam, and West Bengal.
 The price of the bride (locally known as paros in Jharkhand), if bought from the sellers, may cost between 4,000 and 30,000 Indian rupees, which is the equivalent of $88 to $660USD.
 The brides' parents are normally paid an average of 500 to 1,000 Indian rupees (around $11 to $22USD).
 The need to purchase a bride arises from the low female-to-male ratio.
-Such low ratio was caused by the preference to give birth sons instead of daughters, and female foeticide.
+Such low ratio was caused by the preference to give birth to sons instead of daughters, and female foeticide.
 In 2006, according to BBC News, there were around 861 women for every 1,000 men in Haryana; and the national ratio in India as a whole was 927 women for every 1,000 men.
 Women are not only purchased as brides or wives, but also as farm workers or househelp.
 Most women become “sex-slaves” or forced laborers who are later resold to human traffickers to defray the cost.

 According to Punjabi writer Kirpal Kazak, bride-selling began in Jharkhand after the arrival of the Rajputs.
 The tribe decorate the women for sale with ornaments.
 The practice of the sale of women as brides declined after the Green Revolution in India, the “spread of literacy”, and the improvement of the male-female ratio since 1911.
 The ratio, however, declined in 2001.
 The practice of bride-purchasing became confined to the poor sections of society such as farmers, Scheduled Castes, and tribes.
 In poverty-stricken families, only one son gets married due to poverty and to “avoid the division of landed property”.